mlflow/mlflow/docs/source/getting-started/index.rst

 Tracking Server Quickstart
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This quickstart tutorial walks through different types of MLflow Tracking Servers and how to use them to log your MLflow experiments.
+This quickstart tutorial walks through different types of `MLflow Tracking Servers <../tracking/server.html>`_ and how to use them to log your MLflow experiments.

 .. raw:: html